HaoIrving/RefineDet.PyTorch/README.md

 A higher performance [PyTorch](http://pytorch.org/) implementation of [RefineDet++: Single-Shot Refinement Neural Network for Object Detection](http://www.cbsr.ia.ac.cn/users/sfzhang/files/TCSVT_RefineDet++.pdf ).

-The Align Convolution is implemented with Deformable Convolution and referred to the baseline of [RepPoints](https://arxiv.org/pdf/1904.11490.pdf).
-According to [Dr. Shifeng Zhang](https://github.com/sfzhang15)'s hint, Align Convolutions for three anchors are implemented by three branches.
+The Alignment Convolution is implemented with Deformable Convolution and referred to the baseline of [RepPoints](https://arxiv.org/pdf/1904.11490.pdf).
+According to [Dr. Shifeng Zhang](https://github.com/sfzhang15)'s hint, Alignment Convolutions for three anchors are implemented by three branches.

+With accurately calculated offset rather than the learned, Alignment Convolution is a good solution for the feature misalignment problem among 1.5 stage object detection methods

 ### Table of Contents
 - <a href='#Majorfeatures'>Major features</a>